dannysimfukwe/twitter-live-hashtag-stream/README.md

 ## Requires MeteorJs

 > Get started by installing MeteorJs
+## Dependances
-> Then run npm install in the cloned project folder
+> run npm install in the cloned project folder to install dependances